jacklul/asuswrt-scripts/README.md

 </tr>
 </table>

-You can override config variables for scripts by creating `.conf` with the same base name as the script.
+You can override config variables for scripts by creating `.conf` with the same base name as the script (for example: `conditional-reboot.conf`).

 Remember to mark the scripts as executable after installing, you can do it in one command like this:
 ```sh